DataDog/hiring-engineers/answers.md

     -   server: mongodb://datadog:kgVXlTnEFbTNSaKAdA7VYDf0@localhost:27017

-The collector section datadog-agent status report confirmed that the agent was successfully collecting data from the MongoDB
+The collector section datadog-agent status report confirmed that the agent was successfully collecting data from the MongoDB instance

     mongo
     -----